§1223.4. Telehealth; rulemaking required

 (b) Each state agency and professional or occupational licensing board or

-commission is authorized to provide by rule for a reasonable fee for the license or
+commission may provide by rule for a reasonable fee for the license or registration provided

 (4) Exemption from the telehealth license or registration required by this Subsection